Granbury pulls together after tornado damages Rancho Brazos community

 Other residents, who sustained minor injuries and required hospitalization, were released within 24 hours.
 Meanwhile the rest of the Rancho Brazos community was fine but “emotionally upset,” said Deeds.

 The residents of the Rancho Brazos and surrounding communities are now trying to pull through together in the cleanup effort.
 The majority of the residents were allowed back to their homes to evaluate the damage in their property this past weekend.
+Hopefully they found the damage to their property minimal however, should they have sustained any roof damage, they could get in touch with a specialist roofing company like Nelson Roofing to carry out any repairs they might need.

 According to Deeds, United Cooperative Services worked last week to turn the electricity back on for the “livable houses” in the Rancho Brazos area.
 This includes the homes on the outlying areas of the community located around Sundown Trail and Canyon Road.